cdemetriadis/Thrustmaster-T300-Steering-Wheel-Emulator/README.md

 ### Features

 1. The steerig wheel should feature all of the buttons available on the Playstation DualShock 4 controller
-2. I wanted to include a display for settings related to the steering wheel (and possibly future proofing)
+2. I wanted to include a display for settings related to the steering wheel (and possibly future updates)
 3. Rotary encoders for quick access to necessary driving functions (Brake Balance, ABS & Traction Control)
 4. I wanted to also include a custom Combined Action Button (CAB) that would enable me to increase or decrease - with a single click - any of the above functions an X amount of times.